Escape to These Incredible Unknown Mediterranean Islands

 Bozcaada, Turkey

-6/31In Homer's Iliad, Bozcaada (also known as Tenedos) is where the Greek fleet wait for the signal from Odysseus to invade Troy.
+6/30In Homer's Iliad, Bozcaada (also known as Tenedos) is where the Greek fleet waited for the signal from Odysseus to invade Troy.
 These days, it’s renowned for wine.
 Marooned at the exit of the Dardanelles Strait, it features a labyrinthine town with cobblestone streets, a 13th-century castle and delightful beaches.
 The strong viticultural scene is complemented by great food.

 Vis, Croatia